Ongoing EEPSA Professional Development Opportunities:

-An interactive discussion on the role of experiential and place-based learning in the renewed curriculum, including a connection to the First People’s Principles of Learning.
-This session will give a brief introduction to what some innovative districts across the province are doing to support integrating environmental/experiential/place-based learning into their teachers’ practice.
-We will also explore the rich resources in Green Teacher magazine, Canada’s premiere collection of great kid-tested ideas for fostering learning and inspiring action on environmental and other global issues, written by and for educators. (http://greenteacher.com/) Each teacher will leave with a copy of the magazine to use in their classroom.
+An introduction to the role of experiential and place-based learning in the renewed curriculum, including a connection to the First People’s Principles of Learning.
+This session will give a brief overview of what some innovative districts across the province are doing to support integrating environmental/experiential/place-based learning into their teachers’ practice.
+We will also explore rich, classroom-ready resources from across BC and Canada.

 Our biannual Solstice Celebrations in June and December bring together educators, collaborators, and champions for change in regional networking events.
 These celebratory gatherings focus on highlighting local sustainability education success stories, from lesson ideas to resources to field trip locations.
 The primary purpose of these events is to bring our diverse communities together to inspire, re-connect and foster collaboration between educators.
 These well-attended events take place in the evening and include light hors d’oeuvres, beverages and music.
 We host these events in collaboration with local community education partners at their site to inform teachers of learning opportunities for their students.
 Recent events have taken place at the Stanley Park Ecology Society, the Fraser River Discovery Centre, and at the Telus World of Science.

 EEPSA’s Partners Professional Development